 How UCT fits in with other aquatic therapy styles.

 - Buy David Ogden’s book, The Unpredictable Command Technique in the Aquatic Environment.

-If you need more background on aqua yoga in general, read my article, The Ultimate Guide to Aqua Yoga.
+If you need more background on water yoga in general, read The Best Water Yoga Resource.

 *This post contains Amazon affiliate links.
 Books purchased through these links cost you the same amount.
 I will get a tiny commission that I use to support my yoga book habit.
 Thanks for your consideration.